KAGR Master Client Agreement

 - A portion of the Software may contain or consist of open source software, which Client may use under the terms and conditions of the specific license under which the open source software is distributed.

 - Client Representations.
-Client represents and warrants that (1) each of Client and any Custodian that provides any data (including but not limited to Client Data) to Provider has all rights necessary or desirable to license Provider to use such data in the manner contemplated by the relevant SOW; (2) between the Parties, Client is responsible for any fees required by a Custodian or any third party in order to provide data to Provider pursuant to the relevant SOW; (3) the provision of all such data to Provider and the use by Provider of such data in the manner contemplated by the relevant SOW complies with all Applicable Laws and applicable privacy policies and does not infringe upon the intellectual property rights or other proprietary rights of any other party; and (4) no Sensitive Data will be provided to Provider.
+Client represents and warrants that (1) each of Client and any Custodian that provides any data (including but not limited to Client Data) to Provider has all rights necessary or desirable to license Provider to use such data in the manner contemplated by the relevant SOW; (2) between the Parties, Client is responsible for any fees required by (a) a Custodian or any third party in order to provide data to Provider pursuant to the relevant SOW and (b) a third-party vendor in order for Provider to perform services for Client under the relevant SOW, which may include third-party data appends, a third-party deploying a survey on behalf of Client, or third-party support required for a data integration; (3) the provision of all such data to Provider and the use by Provider of such data in the manner contemplated by the relevant SOW complies with all Applicable Laws and applicable privacy policies and does not infringe upon the intellectual property rights or other proprietary rights of any other party; and (4) no Sensitive Data will be provided to Provider.

 - Authorized Users.
 The Subscription to the Platform is granted solely to the parties stated in the relevant SOW and their Authorized Users and shall not be shared with any third parties other than Authorized Users.
 The number of Authorized Users accessing the Platform shall not exceed the maximum number of Authorized Users specified in the relevant SOW.
 User subscriptions are for named users and cannot be shared or used by more than one user but may be reassigned from time to time to new Authorized Users if an Authorized User has terminated an employment or some other prior relationship with Client, changed job status or function, or otherwise no longer requires ongoing use of the Platform.